mortendahl/mortendahl.github.io/_drafts/2019-04-15-paillier-encryption-part1.md

 , as well as its inverse `dec` that recovers both `x` and `r` from a ciphertext.
 Here, `enc` is implicitly using a public encryption key `ek` that everyone can know while `dec` is using a private decryption key `dk` that only those allowed to decrypt should know.

+Let us take a closer look at that (the use of randomness), and plot where encryptions of zero lies.